Jupiter: Interaction with the Solar System

 As the most massive of the eight planets, the gravitational influence of Jupiter has helped shape the Solar System.
 With the exception of Mercury, the orbits of the system's planets lie closer to Jupiter's orbital plane than the Sun's equatorial plane.
-The Kirkwood gaps in the asteroid belt are mostly caused by Jupiter, and the planet may have been responsible for the purported Late Heavy Bombardment in the inner Solar System's history.
+The Kirkwood gaps in the asteroid belt are mostly caused by Jupiter, and the planet may have been responsible for the Late Heavy Bombardment in the inner Solar System's history.

 In addition to its moons, Jupiter's gravitational field controls numerous asteroids that have settled around the Lagrangian points that precede and follow the planet in its orbit around the Sun.
 These are known as the Trojan asteroids, and are divided into Greek and Trojan "camps" to honour the Iliad.
 The first of these, 588 Achilles, was discovered by Max Wolf in 1906; since then more than two thousand have been discovered.
 The largest is 624 Hektor.

 The Jupiter family is defined as comets that have a semi-major axis smaller than Jupiter's; most short-period comets belong to this group.
 Members of the Jupiter family are thought to form in the Kuiper belt outside the orbit of Neptune.
-During close encounters with Jupiter, they are perturbed into orbits with a smaller period, which then becomes circularized by regular gravitational interaction with the Sun and Jupiter.
+During close encounters with Jupiter, they are perturbed into orbits with a smaller period, which then becomes circularized by regular gravitational interactions with the Sun and Jupiter.